Rapptz/discord.py/docs/guide/topics/sharding.rst

 Both :class:`~Client` and :class:`~ext.commands.Bot` have auto sharded variants, :class:`~AutoShardedClient` and :class:`~ext.commands.AutoShardedBot` respectively.

 The key difference between the two is that the former can only support one connection (one shard), while the auto sharded variants can handle multiple gateway connections.
-If you are running multiple shards, it is recommended to use the auto sharded variants.

 There's 2 ways you can do sharding: